mattermost/mattermost-plugin-ai/README.md

 ## Usage

 After following the [configuration guide](./docs/configuration-guide.md) to connect your LLM to Mattermost, there many ways to integrate AI into your collaboration workflows.
 To help you get started, check out the examples in the [Usage](./docs/usage.md) documentation. 🚀

-Exploring AI-powered collaboration for your organization?
-Check out [OpenOps](https://openops.mattermost.com), an open source framework for experimenting with AI workflows in secure environments.

 ## Contributing